 Though it's not usually an employment requirement, professional certification may help individuals stand out to employers.
 Oracle offers the Oracle Certified Master, Java EE 5 Enterprise Architect credential, which validates an architect's knowledge and experience.
 The certification process consists of an exam, an essay and an assignment to design a solution for a hypothetical business system.
 Oracle also has other certifications for Java products, so aspiring Java architects may want to look into all of the options currently available before pursuing a professional designation.

 Related to Become a Java Architect: Step-by-Step Career Guide

 Architects and draftsmen can both work on construction projects and may work together.
 However, the two positions have...

 In order to be eligible to take the Architect Registration Exam (ARE), an individual must first complete a professional degree...

-While Sun Certified Java Programmer certifications no longer exist, there are similar credentials available from Oracle.
-This...
+The Sun Certified Java Programmer certifications no longer exist; however, similar credentials are now available from Oracle....